advenk/av-blog/src/data/blog/gsoc25/gsoc-week-1.md

 ## What is the DBpedia Information Extraction Framework (DIEF)?

-The DBpedia Information Extraction Framework (DIEF) is the backbone of DBpedia's knowledge extraction pipeline.
-It parses Wikipedia dumps, applies mapping rules, and outputs structured data (think: subject-predicate-object triples).
-For the Hindi chapter, getting DIEF to run locally is the first step to meaningful contributions.
+The [DBpedia Information Extraction Framework (DIEF)](https://github.com/dbpedia/extraction-framework) is the backbone of DBpedia's knowledge extraction pipeline.
+It parses Wikipedia dumps, applies mapping rules, and outputs structured data (subject-predicate-object triples).
+Compiling and running DIEF to locally for the Hindi configuration was the first step to meaningful contributions.

 <!-- ![Placeholder: DIEF Pipeline Diagram](/av-blog/images/dief-arch.png) -->

 ## What is the Neural Extraction Framework (NEF)?

-The [Neural Extraction Framework (NEF)](https://github.com/dbpedia/neural-extraction-framework) leverages deep learning models for tasks like entity recognition, coreference resolution, and entity linking—pushing DBpedia's extraction capabilities beyond rule-based systems.
+The [Neural Extraction Framework (NEF)](https://github.com/dbpedia/neural-extraction-framework) leverages machine learning models for tasks like entity recognition, coreference resolution, and entity linking—pushing DBpedia's extraction capabilities beyond rule-based systems.

 <!-- ![Placeholder: NEF Model Overview](/av-blog/images/nef-overview.png) -->